datascientist211/datascientist211.github.io/Groningen_dogs/dogs_on_map.md

 ---

-title: The map of the distribution of the dogs owners in Groningen
+title: Groningen dogs owners distribution on the map
 description: " "

 ---